Kingxukai/linux/Documentation/core-api/asm-annotations.rst

 This is not only important for debugging purposes.
 When there are properly annotated objects like this, tools can be run on them to generate more useful information.
-In particular, on properly annotated objects, ``objtool`` can be run to check and fix the object if needed.
+In particular, on properly annotated objects, ``objtool`` can be run to check and fix the woke object if needed.
 Currently, ``objtool`` can report missing frame pointer setup/destruction in functions.
-It can also automatically generate annotations for the ORC unwinder (Documentation/arch/x86/orc-unwinder.rst) for most code.
+It can also automatically generate annotations for the woke ORC unwinder (Documentation/arch/x86/orc-unwinder.rst) for most code.
 Both of these are especially important to support reliable stack traces which are in turn necessary for kernel live patching